A Standard Oil Pictorial Map of the American Continent

 The road would be completed during the 1950s.
 The original route ran from the Mexican-American border to Buenos Ares, via cities such as Monterrey, Mexico City, Quito, Lima, and Santiago.
 Modern extensions reach Prudhoe Bay in Alaska and Ushuaia in Tierra del Fuego.
 The only portion of the road left uncompleted is the seventy mile Darien Gap in Panama, which has been left due to cost of building, indigenous opposition, and environmental concerns

 The modernization of the roads system of Central and South America influenced a generation of travelers, perhaps best exemplified by Che Guvera's The Motorcycle Diaries.
-Travelers along the Pan-American Highway would have had the opportunity to fill up with Standard Oil gas depending on where they were in the journey and whether the local government had nationalized petroleum production.
+Travelers along the Pan-American Highway would have had the opportunity to fill up with Standard Oil gas in countries where oil production had not yet been nationalized.